dewanshrawat15/Mailing-Script/CONTRIBUTING.md

 # Contributing

 - Want to contribute to [Mailing-Script](https://github.com/dewanshrawat15/Mailing-Script)?
 That's great.
-We are happy to have you!
+I am happy to have you!
 - Here is a basic outline on opening issues and making PRs:

 ## Opening Issues

 - Search for your problem in the
 [issues section](https://github.com/dewanshrawat15/Mailing-Script/issues)
 before opening a new ticket.
-It might be already answered and save both you and us time. :smile:
+It might be already answered and save both you and me time. :smile:
 - Provide as much information as possible when opening your ticket, including any relevant examples (if any).
-- If your issue is a *bug*, make sure you pass `--log-level=DEBUG` when invoking `spotdl.py` and paste the output in your issue.
+- If your issue is a *bug*, make sure you pass `--log-level=DEBUG` when invoking `script.py` or `mail.py` and paste the output in your issue.
 - If you think your question is naive or something and you can't find anything related, don't feel bad.
 Open an issue any way!